EAWF/EAWF/README.md

   - With roots reaching back to 1971, I've been operating EAWF since 1979, providing goods and services to customers of all types, large and small business, government, and non-profits.
   - Schooled as a Glaze Chemist and Ceramicist, life handed me a curve ball and educated me about the concept of expendible income, which forced me to take a hard right turn and look at new-fangled ceramic chips that could do stuff electronically, which introduced me to programming, and I've been on the same road ever since.
  * **Fun facts:**
-   - :zap: Was a SP-4, US Army, 4th Infantry Division, 1971-1977 :zap:
-   - :zap: Won a World Book Encyclopedia as a kid for asking a question of [Ask Andy][AskAndy]. :zap:
+   - :zap: Won a World Book Encyclopedia as a kid for asking a question of [Ask Andy]. :zap:
-   - :zap: Was once an ordained Reverend in the Universal Life Church. :zap:
-   - :zap: Played mandolin and mountain dulcimer in a bluegrass band. :zap:
    - :zap: As a Systems Analyst, I have built and installed more systems that put me out of work more times than anyone I know. :zap:
 ## Be My Patron:
 Donations are always appreciated!